microsoft-healthcare-madison/team/okrs-2024-january.md

 * P0: Design mechanism for sending authorization information with subscription notifications
 * P0: Add support for sending authorization information with subscription notifications
   * P0: Backport for FHIR R4/R4B
-  * P3: FHIR R5
+  * P5: FHIR R5
   * P1: FHIR R6
 * P0: Design mechanism for sending 'pull' (query/request) information with notifications
   * P0: Backport for FHIR R4/R4B
-  * P3: FHIR R5
+  * P5: FHIR R5
   * P1: FHIR R6

-## Improve and maintain FHIR Specifications
+## FHIR Specifications Improve Across Releases

 ### Subscriptions Framework
 * P0: Apply all outstanding TC tickets to backport IG
+* P0: Add mechanism for tagging notification events by FHIR interaction/event
+    * e.g., differentiate between a create and update in a topic that allows both
+    * e.g., different events in a topic with more than one event trigger
+    * e.g., define a topic with several triggers on the same resource and be able to tell them apart
-* P0: Add known 'quality of life' requests
+* P0: Define operation to *resend*/*replay* notifications (instead of just accessing them)
 * P0: Ballot Subscriptions backport IG in January cycle
 * P2: Ballot (for comment) FHIR R6 changes in January cycle
-* P3: Determine path for maintaining feature parity in FHIR R5
+* P5: Determine path for maintaining feature parity in FHIR R5

 ### Prepare FHIR R6 content for comment ballot
+* P0: Ensure submitted search and http page tickets are voted on.
 * P0: Apply all search page tickets approved on or before November 27
-* P0: Expand examples for 'range' searches
 * P0: Apply all http page tickets approved on or before November 27
 * P0: Ensure new 'delete' functionality is documented
   * P0: Reach out to at least 4 implementers to review draft content before content freeze (December 4)